 These are all reasons why Ramsey discusses prayer when pursuing this effort (if that’s in your value system of course).
 From experience, when doing the Debt Snowball, one has to know that there are times when this financial plan can and must be altered temporarily – the holiday season for example.
 Furthermore, periodic rewards are realistically a good idea too (within reason).
 In other words, if you’re doing the Debt Snowball, you have to allow yourself some fun, or else you’ll stop it and never go back.

 Much to my surprise, Dave Ramsey does have his detractors and critics as does every author/speaker/guru.
 There is for example a second method to paying down debts which involves paying down the highest interest rate obligations first.
 Some consider this more financially intelligent than the debt snowball which is powerful because of the ‘emotional’ effect of seeing the debts go away.

-“We’re going to live like no one else, so later we can live like no one else,” Ramsey says frequently during frequently during FPU meaning that some sacrifices are initially involved, for greater gains and a comfortable life later on.
+“We’re going to live like no one else, so later we can live like no one else,” Ramsey says frequently during frequently during Financial Peace University meaning that some sacrifices are initially involved, for greater gains and a comfortable life later on.
 Money is an emotional topic and as with most things, everyone has to make the best decisions for their own lives.
 Being on the cusp of completing my own debt snowball, it admittedly wasn’t easy, but if one can find a way to stick to it, it does work.